gl-inet/imagebuilder/README.md

+# Note, depreciated.
+Pls go to the new imagebuilder https://github.com/gl-inet/gl-infra-builder

 # Imagebuilder

 Imagebuilder for GL.iNet devices.
 The Imagebuilder (previously called the Image Generator) is a pre-compiled environment suitable for creating custom images without having to compile the entire OpenWRT build environment.